Leadel.net: Leadel 7

 Leadel 7 was a mini WebTV series or collection of Webisodes produced in 2009-2010 spotlighting hip Jewish topics on the Web.
 All Leadel 7 episodes and project were produced in conjunction with the Sammy Ofer School of Communications at The Interdisciplinary Center(IDC) located in Herzliya, Israel.

 Leadel Live

-Live events take place approximately every other month using Internet based Webcasting as an access and distribution tool for interaction.
-Content discusses current media issues and topics ranging from Israeli media to Iran to Jewish perspective.
+Live events took place approximately every other month using Internet based Webcasting as an access and distribution tool for interaction.
+Content discussed current media issues and topics ranging from Israeli media to Iran to Jewish perspective.

 Leadel EDU

-Leadel EDU is a platform that provides Jewish educational content for teachers and educators to enrich programming about Jewish identity and Israel in the 21st century.
+Leadel EDU was a platform that provided Jewish educational content for teachers and educators to enrich programming about Jewish identity and Israel in the 21st century.

 Leadel Blog

-The Leadel Blog is ongoing written coverage of global Jewish events, ideas and Web happenings.
+The Leadel Blog was ongoing written coverage of global Jewish events, ideas and Web happenings.

 Funding

-Leadel is a project of the European Jewish Congress and funded by the European Jewish Fund(EJF).
+Leadel was a project of the European Jewish Congress and funded by the European Jewish Fund(EJF).